 For obvious reasons, mining granite can take a toll on the environment.
 Not only the impact from drilling, but transportation from various countries can add to the impact.

-Quartz is actually harder than granite and therefore, more durable and scratch resistant.
+Quartz is harder than granite and therefore, more durable and scratch resistant.
 Although, neither are indestructible, granite is actually easier to repair should anything ever happen.

 Quartz isn't porous like granite, so it's easier to keep your countertops relatively bacteria-free.
 Both should be cleaned with soap and water.